Credit Reference Agencies

 If you're concerned about information on your credit report you can ask the Credit Reference Agencies to apply a short statement to your credit file to explain a period of debt, this is called a Notice of Correction.

-A Notice of Correction is most often applied for one-off incidents, where there were mitigating circumstances.
-It explains why a debt is showing up and why this is not reflective of your general approach to meeting repayments.
 Examples of why you might request a Notice of Correction include missed payments due to unemployment or illness.
 You’ll need to contact the Credit Reference Agencies directly to find out more and if this is the right approach for you, these can only be actioned by Credit Reference Agencies and we’re unable to advise what examples they may accept.

 TransUnion